wp-plugins/cdnify-manager/readme.txt

 == Changelog ==

+= 1.2 =
+* Image assets within post and page content now use CDNify.

 = 1.1.1 =
 * If a resource is deleted, then no attempt is made to use that resource.